1993 Mitsubishi Delica 2.0 Lynx Specs

 Engine Specifications

 The engine specifications of the 1993-1997 Mitsubishi Delica 2.0 Lynx revolved around the G63B engine, a key component that contributed to the vehicle's performance and reliability.
-While specific details of the engine have been outlined previously, here is a summary of its vital specifications:1.
-Engine Type: The Delica 2.0 Lynx was equipped with a G63B engine, known for its durability and efficiency.
-This engine featured a water-cooled design and a 4-cylinder layout with a Single Overhead Camshaft (SOHC).
+While specific details of the engine have been outlined previously, here is a summary of its vital specifications:

-2. Displacement: The engine had a displacement of 1997 cmΓΒ³, which was well-suited for a variety of driving conditions.
+2. Displacement: The engine had a displacement of 1997 cm³, which was well-suited for a variety of driving conditions.
 This displacement allowed for a balance between power and fuel efficiency.

 3. Power Output: The G63B engine delivered approximately 92.2 PS (91 bhp or 67.8 kW) of power at 5500 rpm.
 This power output provided sufficient performance for daily driving and transportation needs.